nima-ezz/JSF-Tutorial/README.md

 nima
 ====

-This is my tutorial purpose web site developed by JSF with PrimeFaces impl.
+This is my tutorial-purpose web site developed by JSF with PrimeFaces impl.

 Hope it'll be useful.